 Winter is a starkly beautiful season.
 With frosty mornings, bright, crisp days and powdery snow it's easy to see how it has inspired poets throughout history.
-Here, we've curated a selection of classic and contemporary poems about the coldest season from Robert Frost's much-loved poem 'Stopping by Woods on a Snowy Evening' to 'In the Bleak Midwinter', the poem by Christina Rossetti on which the Christmas carol is based.
+Here, we've curated a selection of classic and contemporary winter poems from Robert Frost's much-loved poem 'Stopping by Woods on a Snowy Evening' to 'In the Bleak Midwinter', the poem by Christina Rossetti on which the Christmas carol is based.

 Stopping by Woods on a Snowy Evening

 Whose woods these are I think I know.

 To watch his woods fill up with snow.